 - Find out more about business buildings insurance

-Preparing your business premises for storms
+Preparing your business premises for a storm

 You can check whether the area you live in is at risk on the Property Care Association’s website.

-When it comes to high winds, it’s worth checking that your doors, windows and roof are all in good working order - or asking your landlord to do so if you rent your business premises.
+When it comes to high winds, it’s worth checking that your doors, windows, and roof are all in good working order – or asking your landlord to do so if you rent your business premises.